lewandovskii9/windows-ad-labs/active-directory/ad-attacks-analysis.md

 ## 1. LDAP Enumeration

+### Attack Overview

+LDAP Enumeration involves querying the Active Directory Lightweight Directory Access Protocol (LDAP) service to discover domain objects, user accounts, privileged groups, domain computers, and trust relationships.
+Because any authenticated domain user possesses read access to the Active Directory database by default, an attacker can map out the entire domain structure (using tools like PowerView, ldapsearch, or BloodHound) to identify potential attack paths without requiring administrative privileges.

 ### Pre-Attack Setup

 We must turn on special audit policy in DC (Domain Controller), to capture event IDs that occur.
 Without it, DC doesnt show specific event IDs that we want to investigate.
 You can enable it by modifying the **Default Domain Controllers Policy** (Navigate to: _Advanced Audit Policy Configuration -> Audit Policies -> DS Access -> Audit Directory Service Access_ -> Enable **Success**).
 After these actions, run `gpupdate /force` to update the group policy.